Matheus90/mobi-router/README.md

 });
 ```

+## Simple Usage

-2. The most simple way to change page is:
+The most simple way to change page is:

 ```js
 MobiRouter.go('home', {testOne: 'cool'});
 ```

-3. To open a sequence at a specifiy slide, use it like this:
+To open a sequence at a specifiy slide, use it like this:

 ```js
 MobiRouter.openSequence('signup', 2, {firstname: 'Matheus'});
 ```

 ## The Concept

 The basic idea was to create an "Iron Router"-like router for mobile devices with openable sidebar
 (like the facebook app's one) and a full-screen fitting layout.
 Sequences are useful for creating
 stuff that can be passed from left to right (e.g. sign up procedure).